cisagov/join-cisagov/README.md

 ### Vulnerability Management software engineering team ###

-A small shop with a big heart. ❤️ We're looking for both juñior and señior developers to help design the tools and systems used by CISA's Vulnerability Management sub-division.
+A small shop with a big heart. ❤️ We're looking for both junior and senior developers to help design the tools and systems used by CISA's Vulnerability Management sub-division.
 These are the folks that perform many of our [cybersecurity assessments](https://www.cisa.gov/cyber-resource-hub).